Widespread Use of Products Containing Asbestos

 - Clutch facings

-Many construction materials were manufactured with asbestos because the mineral is strong, lightweight, friction- and fire-resistant, and cheap.
+Many construction materials were manufactured with asbestos because the mineral is strong, lightweight, friction- and heat-resistant, and cheap.

-These factors made asbestos the perfect material for helping construction workers build durable and sustainable structures.
+These factors made asbestos the perfect material for building long-lasting and sustainable structures.

 Asbestos could be found in these construction materials: